 For the investors, looking at individual statements don’t show the health of the company as a whole.
 They are interested in how the parent company is doing, but want an in depth breakdown of each organization separately.

 We built the accounts, set up the data connection to Quickbooks Enterprise, built the statements as dashboards, and set the eliminations to calculate themselves.

 In a few days, we were able to turn around the statements and eliminate this recurring monthly task from the accountant’s agenda.

 Next, we used the data to create custom visualizations such as income source breakdowns as well as breakdowns for both accounts payable and accounts receivable accounts.

 This accountant freed up 10 hours per month of her time, minimized the risk of human error, implemented a scalable solution, and put her firm in a position to act as a trusted advisor rather than a data-entry assistant.

-That’s not all, the holding company client is now using Malartu for budget analysis and, as the organization grows, the software implementation will easily grow with it.
+That’s not all, the holding company client is now using Malartu for budget analysis and, as the organization grows, our platform grows with it.

 Talk to us about implementing this with your advisory